yoonmoonsick/dnd2024/README.md

     - When you roll Initiative, you can add your Wisdom modifier to the roll.
 - Level 3: Umbral Sight
   - You gain Darkvision.
 While entirely in Darkness, you have the Invisible condition to any creature that relies on Darkvision to see you in that Darkness.
-- Level 11: Stalker’s Flurry
+- Level 11: Stalker's Flurry
   - The Psychic damage of your Dreadful Strike becomes 2d8.
 In addition, when you use the Dreadful Strike effect of your Dread Ambusher feature, the target and each creature within 10 feet of it must make a Wisdom saving throw against your spell save DC.
 On a failed save, a creature has the Frightened condition until the start of your next turn.

 ### Hunter

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/Hunter.png?raw=true)

-- Level 3: Hunter’s Prey
+- Level 3: Hunter's Prey
   - You gain one of the following feature options of your choice.
 Whenever you finish a Short or Long Rest, you can replace the chosen option with the other one.
 - Level 7: Defensive Tactics
   - You gain one of the following feature options of your choice.
 Whenever you finish a Short or Long Rest, you can replace the chosen option with the other one.